posunisal/infoq-crawler/README.md

 infoq-crawler
 =============

-InfoQ Crawler - Take my posts on InfoQ and post it in my Wordpress blog
+InfoQ Crawler - Take my posts on InfoQ and post into my Wordpress blog